Creolophus/SFPullRefreshTable/README.md

-SFPullRefreshTable
+pulling to refresh,
 ==================

-pull down refresh, pull up load more, pull down load more
+easy to use, support pulling down refresh, pulling up load more, pulling down load more